rylyk/cloudflare-workshop-2025/README.md

 - On save/push, a new build will re-generate static HTML for the home page and each /posts/[slug].

 ---

+## CI/CD with Workers Builds

+This repo is connected to Workers Builds, so every change pushed to the `main` branch will trigger a new build and deploy to Cloudflare.
+- The build step runs `npm ci && npm run build` to ensure dependencies are installed cleanly and the site is compiled.
+- The deploy step runs `npx wrangler deploy` to deploy the static site to Cloudflare.
+- Adding new blog posts will trigger a new build and deploy.
+- For other branches, you can trigger preview deploys to test changes before merging.

+Always test locally with `npm run dev` or `npm run build` before committing, so CI builds stay clean.

 ## License
 MIT